 When is the best time to visit Petra?

-The site is also open at night on Mondays, Wednesdays and Thursdays when the Siq and Treasury are lit by candles for the Petra by night tour.
-Tickets cost JD17 (£17/$24) and the tour starts at 8.30pm and finishes about 10.30pm.
-It’s really popular so I’d recommend hanging back so you can walk down slowly and experience the Siq away from the scrum of visitors.
+Petra is also open on Mondays, Wednesdays and Thursdays nights when the Siq and Treasury are lit by candles for the Petra by night tour.
+Tickets cost JD17 (£18/$24) and the tour starts at 8.30pm and finishes around 10.30pm.
+It’s really popular so I’d recommend hanging back so you can experience the magic of the Siq away from the scrum of visitors.

 What should I wear?